merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 ### Using another Template Engine

-If you don't want to use [Handlebars](http://handlebarsjs.com/) as Nitro's Template Engine you can configure your own Engine.
+If you don't want to use [Handlebars](http://handlebarsjs.com/) or [Twig](https://github.com/twigjs/twig.js) as Nitro's Template Engine you can configure your own Engine.
 This example shows how to replace Handlebars with [Nunjucks](https://mozilla.github.io/nunjucks/) as an example.